 The following is considered unacceptable use of the school's ICT facilities by any member of the school community.
-Any breach of this policy may result in disciplinary or behaviour proceedings (see section 4.2 below).
+Any breach of this policy may result in disciplinary proceedings or behaviour sanctions (see 'Sanction' section below).

 Unacceptable use of the school's ICT facilities includes: